OpenScienceLabs/opensciencelabs.github.io/pages/analytics/index.md

   repeated views of the same page.
 The Web platform filter excludes app screens.
 - **Active users** (`activeUsers`): distinct users GA4 classifies as active, based on engagement and applicable first-visit or engagement signals.
-This is queried over each entire 30-day period, not added from daily totals.
+This is queried over each entire selected period, not added from daily totals.
 It is not a count of all visitors or a census of individual people.
 - **Sessions** (`sessions`): sessions that began during the reporting period, as measured by GA4.
 A user can have more than one session.

 All dates are inclusive calendar dates in the **GA4 property's reporting timezone**, shown above.
-The summary covers 30 completed days ending yesterday at the time of the last successful refresh.
-Comparisons use the immediately preceding 30 completed days in the same timezone, not the previous calendar month.
-Percentage changes have no meaningful baseline when the previous count is zero.
-The daily chart covers the summary period; monthly history covers up to 12 completed calendar months, excluding the current month.
-These are different reporting windows, not directly comparable totals.
+The default summary covers 30 completed days ending yesterday at the last successful refresh.
+The date selector also offers **7 and 90 completed days** when the snapshot supports them.
+Each period's summary is queried independently.
+Comparisons use the immediately preceding period of the same length, not the previous calendar month.
+A previous zero has no meaningful percentage baseline.

+The daily chart switches between pageviews, active users and sessions.
+Daily active-user points are distinct counts for individual dates: **do not sum them into the period total**.
+The comparison line aligns the previous period by day index, using the same scale; date inspection and the table show both exact dates.
+Monthly pageviews cover up to 12 completed calendar months independently of the selected window.
+The current month is excluded.

 Missing dates and months are marked **Not reported**, with gaps in the chart;
 they are not invented as zeros and may predate collection.
 Explicit zero counts